 Expat Tax In Singapore – Expat Living In Singapore

-The Republic of Singapore, one of the top five financial centers of the world, is an island country off the Malay Peninsula south of Thailand in Southeast Asia.
+The Republic of Singapore is one of the top five financial centers of the world.
+It is an island country off the Malay Peninsula south of Thailand in Southeast Asia.
 Over sixty smaller islands surround the mainland.
-Even though the island is still a popular destination for US expats, currency inflation issues in recent years are affecting the cost of living in this sovereign state.
-Singapore nevertheless ranks with other expat “hotspots”, like Germany in Europe and China in Asia, as a country on the short list for expat destinations.
+The island is a popular destination for US expats.
+However, currency inflation issues in recent years are affecting the cost of living in this sovereign state.
+Singapore nevertheless ranks with other expat “hotspots”, like Germany.
+Read on to discover important tips on US Expat Tax In Singapore

 Below is our top 6 list of areas to live in Singapore for expats (in no particular order):